lyto11/Performance-Tweaks-For-Win11/README.md

 - NVIDIA GPU (AMD users: GPU-specific registry tweaks will silently skip)
 - Fortnite installed at the default Epic Games path

+## Tested in Fortnite

+- Empty Map
+- Looking in the Sky
+- Emoting

+Before: 650-800 fps
+After: Wait
 ## Disclaimer

 This script modifies registry keys and disables system services.
 Some changes (Spectre/Meltdown mitigations) reduce security in exchange for performance.
-Use on a dedicated gaming PC only.D
+Use on a dedicated gaming PC only.